Milestone 3: Heroes feature

 Return to the

-and look at the route definitions again.
-The route to HeroDetailComponent
+HeroesRoutingModule and look at the route definitions again.
+The route to HeroDetailComponent has a twist.{ path: 'hero/:id', component: HeroDetailComponent }

 Notice the

-token in the path.
+:id token in the path.
 That creates a slot in the path for a Route Parameter.
-In this case, the router will insert the id
+In this case, the router will insert the id of a hero into that slot.

 If you tell the router to navigate to the detail component and display "Magneta", you expect a hero id to appear in the browser URL like this: